 - MirCosta College in Southern California offers Tactical Combat Casualty Care Certification as well as many other specialized courses

 Hopefully, you won’t ever actually be called into action.
 However, with the increasing rate of disasters, your help could be crucial in the aftermath of a hurricane, earthquake, flood, or another disaster.

 I also know a lot of good-hearted people who’ve gone abroad to help in rescue missions after disasters.

 When you join a volunteer rescue squad, you not only get training and practice on your first aid skills, but you also get to meet a lot of amazing people.
 These people can be so inspiring and will become lifelong friends.

 6. Teach Others First Aid Skills

 One of the best ways to learn and refresh your skills is to teach them to others.
-So, if you have instructor certification in a first aid skill, I suggest that you teach it to someone else.
+So, if you have instructor certification in a first aid skill, I suggest you teach it to someone else.